 But until the drywall sander was invented in 1988 – thank you, William Matechuk – you were stuck sanding new walls by hand, a slow, tedious, unavoidable, cramp-inducing process that no one enjoyed.
 Mr. Matechuk looked around at other powered electric sanders and tweaked the design until he created one that worked well on drywall.
 We hope these reviews get you one step closer to owning your own drywall sander.
 You’ll get the job done significantly faster, leaving you with free time to sand your jeans into fashion.

-Our 5 Favorite Models Compared
+Our 5 Favorite Models Compared in 2022

 |Best Overall||PORTER-CABLE 7800||

 1. PORTER-CABLE 7800 Drywall Sander – Best Overall

 The Porter-Cable 7800 drywall sander is an overwhelming favorite in the field.
 With a 13-ft. hose that attaches to a dust collector, it provides phenomenal dust abatement, with some users going so far as to skip plastic sheeting on nearby furniture or even dusk masks (but always wear your dust mask!).
 Its variable speed head will give you a professional finish even if it’s your first day with the tool and newbies and pros alike will appreciate the easy-to-change sandpaper.
 Despite some complaints that it’s heavy (8.8 lbs.), it is hailed as a lifesaver when it comes to ceilings.
 The dust hose attaching mechanism doesn’t always cooperate, but that’s a small price to pay for a sander that goes beyond expectations.
 Alas, it comes with a hefty price tag, but if that’s not in your budget, you might be able to rent one, although you might wind up so smitten with it that you go buy one for yourself anyway.